Managing Workspaces

 When you first join Zenhub, you'll need to create a Workspace to begin organizing your work.
 You can create a Workspace through the Zenhub web app or the browser extension.

 To create a Workspace in the web app, click the "Create new Workspace" button in the Workspace navigator located in the left sidebar.
-Give your Workspace a unique name and description, then add GitHub repositories using the "Add a repo +" option.
-You'll also want to set a default repository for new issue creation and configure your initial pipeline structure.
+Give your Workspace a unique name and description, then add your issue sources.

 If you prefer to work within GitHub, you can create a Workspace through the browser extension.
 First install the Zenhub extension for Chrome or Firefox, then navigate to one of your GitHub repositories.
 Click the Zenhub tab within GitHub and follow the prompts to create your first Workspace.